Stuzerain/mc_server_user_stats/README.md

 - 'About' displays information about the application and additional resources.

 ## Future Plans ##
-- Mod list in 'About' tab
 - Message board functionality for players to communicate asynchronously via an online instance of this application (?)

 ### Known Bugs/Issues ###
-- Charts resize oddly.
-If a webpage is adjusted, the charts will always expand, whether the webpage is being expanded or shrunken.
-Current fix is to refresh webpage.
 - Several settings in `react-chartjs-2` don't appear  to function as intended.
 In future, the library may need to be replaced with one that functions as intended, as it is the source of several bugs.

 ### Example ###